Montrouis

 Montrouis is a coastal communal section in Haiti, located in the department of Artibonite, south of Saint-Marc.
 Montrouis is one of the most important beach tourism destinations in Haiti, with several well renowned hotels and resorts, including the Moulin-sur-Mer.
 The town is located on the Côtes-des-Arcadins, one of Haiti's longest stretches of pure white sand beaches.
 It is also an exceptional place for sailing and fishing.

+25th Session of the IARP General Assembly

+The 25th session of the Amateur radio international operation general assembly was held in Montrouis in December 1994.
+This session adopted a convention allowing amateur radio operators to operate in an IARP member country temporarily while using a permit issued by another member country.